June Music Notes

 Folk Music Group

 Please come sing and play folk music with us on Saturdays.
-The folk group will meet every Saturday this at 2pm for about an hour and a half.
-If you want to join, please contact Mike by the Friday before, and he will confirm we have a critical mass of folk singers!
+The folk group has been meeting every Saturday this at 2pm for about an hour and a half, but will not meet regularly over the summer.
+If you want to join us for occasional gatherings, please contact Mike and he will confirm we have a critical mass of folk singers!
 Please bring your favorite folk songs to share with us (lyrics and chords, if you have them!).

 This is an informal gathering of Reebers who enjoy playing and singing folk songs together.
 This group will occasionally decide to offer music for a Sunday service, but there’s no expectation for this.
 Come to as many sessions as you’d like!
 Bring your voice and/or instrument.